xmengkinaxis/CPP/System Design Interview Checklist.md

 ## Rate Limiters
 It sets a limit for the numbers of requests a service will fulfill.
 It will throttle requests that cross this threshold.<br>
-It is an important line of defense for servies and system; prevent services beging flooded with requests; mitigate resource consumption.<br>
+It is an important line of defense for servies and system; prevent services being flooded with requests; mitigate resource consumption.<br>
 e.g. AWS API Gateway(built-in rate limiting on request/API/method per second/minute/others), AWS WAF(Web Application Firewall, restrict requests from the specific IP address or IP address ranges); <br>
-AWS Lambda, AWS CloudFront (CDN, request rate limiting to prevent abus and ensure a smooth experience for users), AWS ELB(Elastic Load Balancing, configure specific rules as rate limiting)
+AWS Lambda, AWS CloudFront (CDN, request rate limiting to prevent abuse and ensure a smooth experience for users), AWS ELB(Elastic Load Balancing, configure specific rules as rate limiting)

 ## Monitoring Systems
 It is a software that allow system administrators to monitor infrastructure.
 It creates one centralized location for observing the overall performance of a potentially large system of computers in real time. <br>